Preventing Q fever on farm

-If you are a Victorian dairy farm owner, employee, or share or lease a dairy farm and are over 15 years old, you are eligible to access subsidised Q Fever screening and vaccinations.
-The process involves:
+If you are a Victorian dairy farm owner, employee, or share or lease a dairy farm and are over 15 years old, you are eligible to access subsidised Q fever testing and vaccinations.

-- Registering for 2 appointments with a chosen participating clinic via the GippsDairy website and paying a $145 co-contribution.
+- Registering for 2 appointments with a chosen participating clinic via the register now section below which includes a $145 co-contribution.
 The subsidy saves you approximately $100.

-- Attending a screening appointment at the chosen participating clinic which includes a blood and skin test for presence of Q Fever antibodies (i.e. whether you have had previous exposure to Q Fever and immunity built).
+- Attending a testing appointment at the chosen participating clinic which includes a blood and skin test for presence of Q fever antibodies (i.e. whether you have had previous exposure to Q fever and immunity built).
+Depending on the clinic, farmers may be charged an appointment fee for testing.
+Please see the list of clinics below to determine if they bulk bill.

-- Attending the second appointment (must be 7 days from the screening appointment) where the test results will determine:
+- Attending the second appointment (must be 7 days from the testing appointment) where the test results will determine:

 - You must be tested before you can receive the vaccine.